DKiloDesigns/CreatorFlow/docs/_blog_posts/2025-09-26_implementing_event_driven_architecture_with_websockets_and_message_queues.md

 ## Conclusion

 Event-driven architecture with WebSockets and message queues provides a powerful foundation for building scalable, real-time applications.
-By following the patterns and best practices outlined in this guide, you can create robust systems that handle complex business logic while maintaining high performance and reliability within CreatorFlow.
+By following the patterns and best practices outlined in this guide, you can create robust systems that handle complex business logic while maintaining high performance and reliability within `floai.studio`.

 Remember that EDA adds complexity, so start simple and gradually introduce more sophisticated patterns as your system grows.
-Focus on proper testing, monitoring, and error handling to ensure your event-driven system remains reliable and maintainable for CreatorFlow development.
+Focus on proper testing, monitoring, and error handling to ensure your event-driven system remains reliable and maintainable for `floai.studio` development.

 ---

-**Next Steps for CreatorFlow:**
+**Next Steps for `floai.studio`:**
-- Implement comprehensive event monitoring tailored for CreatorFlow
+- Implement comprehensive event monitoring tailored for `floai.studio`
-- Set up automated testing for CreatorFlow event flows
+- Set up automated testing for `floai.studio` event flows
-- Establish error handling and recovery procedures for CreatorFlow services
+- Establish error handling and recovery procedures for `floai.studio` services
-- Plan for event schema evolution within CreatorFlow
+- Plan for event schema evolution within `floai.studio`
-- Monitor system performance and optimize as needed for CreatorFlow applications
+- Monitor system performance and optimize as needed for `floai.studio` applications